DMBlakeley/homebridge-awair2/README.md

 ---

 <u><h3 align=center>NOTE:</h3></u>
-<p>When migrating from `homebridge-awair` to `homebridge-awair2` please first uninstall `homebridge-awair` (copy your Developer Token first), restart Homebridge to clear 'homebridge-awair' cached accessories, install `homebridge-awair2`, add your Developer Token, and finally restart Homebridge one more time.</p>
+When migrating from `homebridge-awair` to `homebridge-awair2` or from `v5.6.4` to `v5.7.x` please first uninstall `homebridge-awair` (copy your Developer Token first), restart Homebridge to clear 'homebridge-awair2' cached accessories, install `homebridge-awair2`, add your Developer Token to configuration, and finally restart Homebridge one more time.

 ---